Kirk-KD/discord-toxic-bot/README.md

 # Toxic Discord Bot

 *This bot is still under development.
-Invite at your own risk.*
+Use at your own risk.*